How Many Types of Lions Are There?

 Lion species classification

-Before we begin with this complete list of lion species and their characteristic, let´s take a look at the root.
-The panthera leo is the species from which all lion subspecies descend.
-The Red List of the International Union for the Conservation of Nature (IUCN) only recognizes this species, and the Panthera leo persica and Panthera leo leo as the only subspecies.
+Before we begin with this complete list of lion species and their characteristics, let's take a look at how lions are classified.
+Panthera leo is the species from which all lion subspecies descend.
+The Red List of the International Union for the Conservation of Nature (IUCN) only recognizes this species, and the Panthera leo persica and Panthera leo leo are the only officially recognized subspecies.
 However, other taxonomic lists, such as ITIS, identify more varieties.

 Where do lions live? - Lion habitat

-Lions live in herds and inhabit the grasslands, savannas and jungles of Africa.
-These herds are generally composed of one or two males and several female lions.
-Lions live an average of 7 years and are considered "kings of the jungle" due to its unmatchable hunting capacity.
-Lions are carnivorous animals that feed on antelopes, zebras, etc., Female lions are responsible for hunting and keeping the herd well fed.
+Lions live in packs known as prides and inhabit the grasslands, savannas and jungles of Africa.
+These prides are generally composed of one or two males and several female lions.
+Lions live an average of 7 years and are considered kings of the jungle due to their unmatched hunting ability.
+Lions are carnivorous animals that feed on antelopes, zebras, gazelles and other animals on the savanna.
+Female lions are responsible for hunting and keeping the pride well fed.

-Another of the most common lion characteristics are their marked sexual dimorphism.
-Males tend to be larger than females and have abundant manes, not present on females.
+Another of the most common characteristics of lions are their marked sexual dimorphism.
+Males tend to be larger than females and have abundant manes, something not present on females.

 The lion subspecies that currently exist and are recognized by the various official organizations include:

-Keep reading to discover these types of lions characteristics.
+Keep reading to discover the different characteristics of these lion types with photos:

 Katanga lion